SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 et - edit deadline \
 eb - change status

-In setCommand(TaskCommand* Command), it will look at the string userinput and determine which Concrete Command should be called.
+In setCommand(TaskCommand* Command), it will look at the string userinput and determine which concrete command should be called.
 For example, if a user looks at the general menu and then type in “a”, it will set the private variable TaskCommand* setCommand to point to an addsimpletask object.

 TaskCommand - command interface and all of its associated concrete commands: \
 ![cs100projectConcreteCommands](https://user-images.githubusercontent.com/77246269/117521653-cb28bd80-af63-11eb-9bd5-4b1f952e2b38.png) \
-TaskCommand is the abstract base class for all of the Concrete Commands, it consists of two methods, execute() and unexecute().
+TaskCommand is the abstract base class for all of the concrete commands, it consists of two methods, execute() and unexecute().

-addsimpletask - Concrete Command, adds one task to the task scheduler \
+addsimpletask - concrete command, adds one task to the task scheduler \
-addcomplextask -Concrete Command, adds one “complex” task, or a project, to the task scheduler \
+addcomplextask -concrete command, adds one “complex” task, or a project, to the task scheduler \
-changetaskname- Concrete Command, changes a partucular task's name \
+changetaskname- concrete command, changes a partucular task's name \
-Changetaskdeadline- Concrete Command, changes the deadline of a task (note that deadlines are of the form: mm/dd/yyyy) \
+changetaskdeadline- concrete command, changes the deadline of a task (note that deadlines are of the form: mm/dd/yyyy) \
-changetaskdescription- Concrete Command, changes the description of a partucular task. \
+changetaskdescription- concrete command, changes the description of a partucular task. \
-printTasks- Concrete Command, prints all tasks in the task scheduler
+printTasks- concrete command, prints all tasks in the task scheduler

 Task class - reciever: \
 ![cs100project_reciver](https://user-images.githubusercontent.com/77246269/117521891-05468f00-af65-11eb-8d6e-7df278ae635e.png) \